-The Refuge program is designed to provide trauma and PTSD treatment in a wide variety of ways based upon the manner in which a person copes with unresolved PTSD and trauma.
-Unresolved PTSD and trauma can manifest in a variety of self-destructive ways including self-harm, overeating or restricting to reduce negative feelings, gambling, becoming a workaholic, and internet addiction.
+Our treatment center is designed to provide trauma and posttraumatic stress disorder rehab in a wide variety of ways based upon the manner in which a person copes with unresolved PTSD and trauma.
+Unresolved PTSD and trauma can manifest in a variety of self-destructive ways, including self-harm, overeating or restricting food intake to reduce negative feelings, gambling, becoming a workaholic, and internet addiction.

 Understanding the Need for Help Coping with Trauma